 - Ensuring that they don’t engage in using illicit substances and alcohol abuse

-In the family law case of Ryder & Donaldson (2018), the Federal Circuit and Family Court of Australia determined that it was necessary to change the primary caregiver.
-This is because the judge found out that it was not in the child’s best interests if he continued to live with the primary caregiver i.e. the mother.
+In the primary caregiver definition case of Ryder & Donaldson (2018), the Federal Circuit and Family Court of Australia determined that it was necessary to change the primary caregiver.
+The judge found out that it was not in the child’s best interests if he continued to live with the primary caregiver i.e. the mother.
 This risk necessitated a/an:

 - Change in the primary residence